-Is there a service you’re wondering about that’s not on our list of best and worst self-publishing services?
+Is there a service you’re wondering about that’s not on our list of best self-publishing services?
+Or been let down by a service and you want to alert other authors?
 Let us know so we can evaluate it.

 Watch out for risky #selfpub services!
-ALLi rates hundreds of services for #IndieAuthors - by @johndoppler Click To Tweet
+Our watchdog rates hundreds of services for #IndieAuthors.
+Ratings list compiled and maintained by @johndoppler Click To Tweet

 Drawing on recommendations and warnings from ALLi members, team and advisors and featuring ALLi partner members, Choosing The Best Self-Publishing Companies and Services for You is authored by John Doppler, head of ALLi’s Watchdog desk.
 This publishing guide for authors covers every service across the seven processes of publishing–together with information about hiring and firing a service, contract advice, and how to protect yourself if things go wrong.
 Plus a methodology that allows you to assess any service yourself.
 (Available free, along with a range of other guidebooks, for ALLi members).